-For purposes of the projection, Management assumes the outstanding balance of the Construction Loan shall be refinanced with a permanent loan (the "Permanent Loan") in July 2024.
-The Permanent Loan is assumed to be \$101,764,000 with a fixed interest rate of 6.0 percent per annum with interest only payments due monthly from the note effective date through July 2026.
-Principal and interest on the Permanent Loan are assumed to be paid monthly beginning in August 2026 and amortize over a 30-year period.
+For purposes of the projection, Management assumes the outstanding balance of the Construction Loan shall be refinanced with a permanent loan (the "Permanent Loan") in January 2026.
+The Permanent Loan is assumed to be \$101,870,000 with a fixed interest rate of 6.0 percent per annum.
+Principal and interest on the Permanent Loan are assumed to be paid monthly beginning in January 2026 and amortize over a 30-year period.